 Status: Still Disappeared

 Velarde, Wilfredo

-Benita Velarde, wife of Wilfredo Velarde said her husband and Carlote were Working at their copra stockroom at about 6:00 a.m. when the soldiers came and started looking for high-powered firearms allegedly kept in their house.
+Benita Velarde, wife of Wilfredo Velarde, said her husband and Carlote were working at their copra stockroom at about 6:00 a.m. when the soldiers came and started looking for high-powered firearms allegedly kept in their house.
 The soldiers then handcuffed the victims.
-Benita requested them to allow Joseph Carlote to accompany Velarde and the military agreed.
+Benita requested they allow Joseph Carlote to accompany Velarde, and the military agreed.

+Status: Still Disappeared